15 Gorgeous Luxury Hotels in Sri Lanka: Check In, Bliss Out!

 A member of the prestigious Relais & Chateaux group, Wild Coast Tented Lodge is a luxurious tented camp located next to Yala National Park on a wild secluded beach.

-At night, retire to your tent (one of 28) shaped like a cocoon, with teak floors, four-poster bed and freestanding copper bathtub.
-Each tent also boasts a private plunge pool.
+At night, retire to your tent (one of 28) shaped like a cocoon, with its teak floors, four-poster bed and freestanding copper bathtub.
+Each tent also has a private plunge pool.

-Love this Sri Lanka accommodation guide?
+Love this guide on Sri Lanka’s most luxurious hotels?
 Then pin it!

 Our top travel tips and resources